Women to drive movement: Manal al-Sharif

 The following week, al-Huwaider filmed al-Sharif driving a car as part of the campaign.
 The video was posted on YouTube and Facebook.
 Al-Sharif was detained and released on 21 May and rearrested the following day.
 On 30 May, al-Sharif was released on bail, on the conditions of returning for questioning if requested, not driving and not talking to the media.
 The New York Times and Associated Press associated the women's driving campaign with the wider pattern of the Arab Spring and the long duration of al-Sharif's detention with Saudi authorities' fear of protests.

 Late May – early June

 On 23 May, another woman was detained for driving a car.
-She drove with two women passengers in Ar Rass and was detained by traffic police in the presence of the CPVPV.
+She drove with two women passengers in Ar Rass and was detained by traffic police in the presence of the Committee for the Promotion of Virtue and Prevention of Vice (CPVPV).
 She was released after signing a statement that she would not drive again.
 In reaction to al-Sharif's arrest, several more Saudi women published videos of themselves driving during the following days.

 Wajnat Rahbini, a Saudi actress famous in the Arab world for playing in the satirical comedy Tash ma Tash, broadcast annually during Ramadan, drove her car "in defiance of a long-standing ban on female driving" on 4 June in Jeddah.
 She was detained after exiting her car and released the following day without bail.